DevDimov/react-openweather-app/README.md

 # vd-weatherapp

-A feature-rich browser app built with React, Node, Express and a little bit of Typescript, with data from OpenWeather API.
+A minimalist feature-rich weather app built with React and Node, serving data from OpenWeatherMap.

 ## Table of contents